How do I create a sitemap?

 What is a sitemap and why do you need it?

 A sitemap displays the structure of your site.
-It helps users navigate your site and is crucial for better SEO rankings.
+It helps users navigate your website and is crucial for better SEO rankings.

-They’re also really handy as whenever your site is updated, your sitemap will notify relevant search engines about the changes.
+They’re also really handy as whenever your site is updated, your sitemap notifies relevant search engines about the changes.

-There are two types of audiences a sitemap is useful for – site visitors and web spiders.
+There are two types of visitors a sitemap is useful for – people and web crawlers.

 There are also two types of sitemaps: HTML and XML sitemaps: